The difference between White Ash and White Oak

 We work the most with two types of solid wood; White Ash and White Oak.
-Questions come in often asking to explain the difference.
+Questions come in often asking to explain the difference between White Ash and White Oak.
 Most of the the inquiries are just requesting side by side photos but we thought it may be a good opportunity to discuss purchasing solid wood furniture from our company.

 White Ash and White Oak have a lot of similar qualities and characteristics.
 They are both hardwoods that are strong, take finish well and are wonderful for making furniture with.
 White Ash (pictured on the left) is generally a much lighter wood species than White Oak (pictured on the right) but here is where it gets complicated.